semgrep/semgrep-docs/docs/semgrep-code/java.md

 **Figure**. `sqli-demo-bool_doesnt_taint`.
 To view the entire sample code and rule, click **Open in Playground**.

 This demo rule detects SQL injection through a `UserInputGenerator` class.
-This class's unsanitized user input is passed to `SQLQueryRunner`.
+The class's unsanitized user input is passed to `SQLQueryRunner`.

 * This example has two true positives: **line 11** and **line 20**.
 * Semgrep Pro is able to detect that **line 14 and 17 are false positives**.
 Semgrep OSS can't catch that distinction.
-* Lines 14 and 17 are false positives because `input.endsWith("something")` and `input.indexOf('u')` return a boolean and integer respectively.
+* Lines 14 and 17 are false positives because `input.endsWith("something")` and `input.indexOf('u')` return a Boolean and integer respectively.
 Semgrep Pro is able to understand `endsWith` and `indexOf` Java methods.
 * The Semgrep rule uses the fields `taint_assume_safe_booleans` and `taint_assume_safe_numbers` to tell the engine that these types are safe and not tainted.

-## Target code in a parent class and its subclasses
+## Semgrep targets code in a parent class and its subclasses

 Semgrep supports class inheritance in Java.
 You can use Semgrep to search across all subclasses.
 This specificity means that rules can better target your codebase, increasing true positive rates.
 This is achieved through the `metavariable-type` field, which can accept the name of any user-defined class.

 The `metavariable-type` field is available in Semgrep OSS.
 However, classes in Java are frequently defined across files (interfile), which is beyond the scope of Semgrep OSS's analysis.
 Use Semgrep Pro to perform cross-file analysis to ensure that Semgrep can detect all class and subclass definitions.